 Building Regional Capacity for Electronic Monitoring Across Taiwan

-Asia Fishery Improvement Manager for Ocean Outcomes, Ho-Tu Chiang, installs electronic monitoring equipment on the longline tuna fishing vessel Maan Fu Tsai No.9 in October 2023, as part of our work in Taiwan.
+Asia Fishery Improvement Manager for Ocean Outcomes, Ho-Tu Chiang, coordinates the installation of electronic monitoring equipment on the longline tuna fishing vessel Maan Fu Tsai No.9 in October 2023, as part of our work in Taiwan.

 Across Northeast Asia, we are catalyzing the uptake of new technologies to support better fisheries management and improve fishing practices.